ngetachew/ngetachew.github.io/fakenews.md

 After parsing the HTML of the articles, the supporting or opposing text might only constitute a sentence or two.
 To avoid exceeding the maximum token limits of LLMs and to improve efficiency, a 40 word span of text with the closest cosine similarity to the claim is extracted.
 This extracted text is then fed into a smaller language model for classification.

-### Prediction

-Finally, the evidence and claim are fed to a smaller language model for prediction.

 ### Current Challenges